 Museo’s architecture is designed to help people orient themselves intuitively to guide their movement without confusion.

 A trapezoidal blue mass anchors the building to the ground, acting as a counterweight to the suspended volumes extending southward.
-The exterior skin—composed of high-performance, low-reflection glass—recalls the colors of the Aegean Sea, shifting between deep navy, crystal green, and reflective silver as light and perspective change.
+The exterior skin—composed of high-performance, low-reflection glass—recalls the colors of the Aegean Sea.

 Color at Museo is used to support emotional ease and spatial clarity throughout the experience of care.

 At Museo, color functions as an architectural instrument.
 It shapes perception, orientation, and emotional response within the healing environment.
-The color strategy was developed by New York–based architectural color designer Carl Black, who approaches color not as decoration, but as a spatial tool shaped by light and movement.
+The color strategy was developed by Carl Black, who approaches color not as decoration, but as a spatial tool.

-Facades of deep navy, crystal green, and mirrored silver introduce vitality and motion, establishing a visual rhythm that continues into the interior.
-Blue plays a central role—long associated with health, renewal, and a sense of weightlessness—reframing how medical environments are perceived.
+Facades of deep navy, crystal green, and mirrored silver introduce vitality and motion.
+Blue plays a central role—long associated with health, renewal, and weightlessness—reframing how medical environments are perceived.

 “Medicine has two sides to it.
 One is negative, as it relates to pain and suffering, but the other is the ability to heal.
 Our goal is to emphasize the healing qualities of medicine through the use of the color blue.”